ManuGithubSteam/Surface3ProArch/README.md

 ## Fix Wifi

+Make sure you use 5 Ghz Wifi as the USB 3.0 can interfere with 2.4Ghz stability!

 Put the following in `/etc/NetworkManager/NetworkManager.conf` to make it permanent.
-This will disable both power management and MAC randomization (Thanks:https://www.reddit.com/r/SurfaceLinux/comments/75sl8t/potential_fix_for_wifi_disconnects_on_sp3/doofqgu/ ):
+This will disable both power management and MAC randomization:

 `[connection]`